OpenTreeOfLife/clade-workshops/README.md

 # Clade workshops

 Open Tree of Life and FuturePhy are holding a series of workshops on challenges of tree-data integration.
 See the original [call for proposals](https://futurephy.org/content/article/2-uncategorised/34-rfp-clade).
+We funded three initial workshops on catfishes, barnacles and beetles.

 ## Dates and Location